Introduction: How to Lube Control Cables

 Thankfully, not much you don't have already.
 The main components needed are:

-- Cable Lube: While you could use motor oil or other general purpose lubricants, considering that a small bottle will last you years, you're better off getting the specific stuff.
+- Cable Lube - You could use motor oil or other general purpose lubricants.
+But considering that a small bottle will last you years, you're better off getting the specific stuff.
 I've had a good experience with Cable Life, so that's what I'll be using today.

 Step 2: Prepare the Work Area